EmanuelCaires/TheJungle/README.md

 ## Expectations
 *Fun and Challenging Gameplay: The WordGame offers an entertaining and engaging experience that challenges your animal knowledge and identification skills.
 Enjoy the thrill of guessing animals based on their pictures!

 * User-Friendly Interface: The game features a clean and intuitive interface that allows for easy navigation and interaction.
-The input field for entering guesses, the submit button, and the feedback display are designed to be straightforward and user-friendly.
+The input field for entering guesses, the submit button, and the feedback display is designed to be straightforward and user-friendly.

 * Randomized Animal Images: Each round of the game presents a random animal image, ensuring a unique and unpredictable gameplay experience.
 You can expect a diverse range of animals to guess, keeping the game fresh and exciting.